stcarrez/resource-embedder/README.md

 # Building ARE

-To build the ARE you will need the GNAT Ada compiler, either the FSF version available in Debian, FreeBSD systems, NetBSD or the AdaCore GNAT Community 2021 edition.
-Because there exists different versions of the compiler, you may have to adapt some of the commands proposed below for the installation.
+To build the ARE you will need the GNAT Ada compiler, either the FSF version available in Debian, FreeBSD systems, NetBSD.

-## Build with Alire

 You can build ARE by using the Alire package manager.
 Just type: